edlectrico/machine_learning_python/README.md

-# machine_learning_python
+# Machine Learning with Python

-Machine Learning examples using scikit with Python.
+Several examples combining Python and Scikit.